Statistics show that nearly 2/3 of divorces in America are initiated and filed by women.

 Allow your wife to talk, cry, scream, or vent and tolerate repetition until she feels completely heard.

-Practice reflective listening by understanding what your wife is saying and then repeating it back to verify that you have understood correctly.
+Practice reflective listening and communication by understanding what your wife is saying and then repeating it back to verify that you have understood correctly.

 Validate her feelings by identifying and acknowledging their importance.
 Show genuine interest in what your wife has to say and ask questions to clarify.